mccurdyc/goblogs/docker-multi-stage-builds/1516462786-docker-multi-stage-builds.md

 2018/01/23 02:12:01 started server on localhost:8080
 ```

-Now, to see the running container, use the following command:
+To see the running container, use the following command:

 ```
 $ docker ps